azure-api-center

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Govern APIs and agent tools at enterprise scale with Azure API Center: a central catalog of APIs, versions, definitions (OpenAPI), environments, and deployments, plus registration of agent tools and MCP servers for discovery and reuse.
 Use when designing API governance for an agentic platform, building a tool or MCP registry for agents, enforcing API standards with the API Center linter, or making backend APIs discoverable to agent builders.
-Pairs with apim-ai-gateway (runtime gateway), foundry-agent-blueprint (tool consumption), and agentic-architecture-patterns (tools and MCP).About this skill
+Pairs with apim-ai-gateway (runtime gateway), foundry-agent-blueprint (tool consumption), and agentic-architecture-patterns (tools and MCP).Key capabilities

 Azure API Center